12 TikTok Food Influencers to Partner With in 2025

 2. Choose the Right Influencers

 I can’t overemphasize the importance of working with the right influencer.
 Not every type of influencer is the right fit for your brand.
-For example, if you’re a fast-food brand, you don’t want to collaborate with a food influencer who focuses on making whole foods from scratch.
+Look beyond the follower count and consider their niche, engagement rates, and audience demographics.
+A brand selling artisanal cocktails, for example, needs a very different partner than a fast-food chain.

 3. Encourage Creative Freedom